Elizabeth A. Schlenk

-At the national level, Dr. Schlenk is a member of the Association of Rheumatology Health Professionals (ARHP), a division of the American College of Rheumatology (ACR).
-She is Past President of the ARHP and serves on the Rheumatology Research Foundation Governance Task Force.
-At the school level, she is the Health and Community Systems Acting Vice Chair for Administration, and serves on the School of Nursing Honors Committee, School of Nursing Scholarship Committee, and PhD Curriculum Committee.
+At the national level, Dr. Schlenk is a member of the Association of Rheumatology Professionals (ARP), a division of the American College of Rheumatology (ACR).
+She is Past President of the ARP.
+At the school level, she is the Health and Community Systems Acting Chair and Vice Chair for Administration, and serves on the School of Nursing Faculty Search Committee, School of Nursing Scholarship Committee, and PhD Curriculum Committee.

 Dr. Schlenk is the Coordinator of the Certificate and Minor in Nursing Research for post-baccalaureate and post-Masters/DNP nurses.
 She serves on dissertation, DNP project, and BSN thesis committees as a chair or member.